 CAMP Photon Wire Straight Gate Review

-Cons: Wiregate’s notch can snag on rope or gear, we observed some gate issues
+Cons: Wiregate’s notch can snag on rope or gear

 Ease of Unclipping

-In the CAMP Photon Wire, the notch that the wiregate latches on is exposed and can snag on your gear or rope.
+The notch that the wiregate latches on is exposed and can snag on your gear or rope.
 We found this particularly noticeable when climbing steep terrain, or trying to unclip from a nut or bolt.
-In contrast the Wild Country Helium Carabiner and Black Diamond Oz Carabiner have protected notches to mitigate this issue.
+In contrast, the Wild Country Helium and Black Diamond Oz carabiners have protected notches to mitigate this issue.

 Ease of Clipping